Senior Gear Editor

 Weatherproofing

 Your winter jacket should be able to withstand the elements.
 Look for jackets with water-resistant or waterproof exteriors to keep you dry in snow or rain.
 Breathability is also crucial to prevent overheating and sweating, especially during active pursuits.
 The highest level of weatherproofing for a winter jacket is the use of a waterproof membrane.
 Look for keywords like “2L design,” “waterproof/breathable membrane,” or the designation of a jacket as “waterproof” as opposed to just “weatherproof.”
 Or, check out our handy comparison table.
-A solid DWR (Durable Water Repellent) coating will help shed moisture, but for a sustained downpour is unlikely to be sufficient for keeping you dry.
+A solid DWR (Durable Water Repellent) coating will help shed moisture but is unlikely to be sufficient for keeping you dry in a sustained downpour.
 DWR coatings also need to be periodically renewed, which you can do with a spray-on or wash-in product if you notice your jacket is losing its weatherproofing.

 Shoveling snow in the TNF McMurdo Down Parka